Make a Submission

-- You should have the, full names, academic titles, email addresses, phone numbers, affiliations and postal addresses for all the contributors in the submission as part of the submission metadata.
+- You should have the full names, academic titles, email addresses, phone numbers, affiliations and postal addresses of all the contributors in the submission as part of the submission metadata.

 - The submission should be original and should not have been published before by any other academic journal or is in the process of being published by another journal.

 - The file formats allowed by our journals are OpenOffice, Microsoft Word and Rich Text Format.
 We do not accept PDF submissions.

 - Citations and References should be presented in the APA format and URLs or DOIs for the respective references given where available.

 - The text is fontsize 12 and single-spaced, employs italics, rather than underlining (except with URL addresses); and all illustrations, figures, and tables are placed within the text at the appropriate points, rather than at the end.

 - An Abstract of up to 300 words should be included together with at least 5 Keywords.

 - The word count is between 3000 and 7000 words and adheres to the author's guidelines.

 If you do not fulfil the above before submission, chances are your manuscript will be returned to you for compliance even before the review process begins and will impact on the publication speed.
 If you need your work published urgently, please only submit it after you have checked it against the above list, the author's guidelines and the rest of the information on this page.

 Please once again note that we only publish original work.
 This thus means that if you have already published the manuscript in a different journal, then it is automatically disqualified from being published by any of our hosted journals.
 We usually carry out an originality test to ascertain this before publication is done.